olegfomin/Expeditors_test/README.md

       This header will not participate in the calculations so if you do not like it go ahead and delete it
  * --output_file - it must be followed by space or spaces and then it should contain
  *                 the path to the output file where the resulting .CSV file will be put.
 By default it will print everything into stdout (terminal)
- * --include_headers - this is a unary argument that disregards any parameters supplied but if it is present then the output file will contain a comment lines that starts with #.
-The first line will contain: #"Household address", "number of occupants" and the when this section is filled with data then another header will appear that looks as follows: #"First Name", "Last Name", "Address", "Age" and then the appropriate csv records will follow.
-By default if this flag is NOT present the headers will NOT be included.

 # The original task
 ##Exercise Summary: